 2.0 seAp Privacy Statement

-The Data Protection Act 1998 provides the legal framework that defines how personal information can be used. seAp is fully committed to complying with the Data Protection Act 1998 and has a legal duty to protect any information we collect from you.
+The General Data Protection Regulation (GDPR) [Regulation (EU) 2016/679], provides the legal framework that defines how personal information can be used. seAp is fully committed to complying with current data protection legislation and has a legal duty to protect any information we collect from you.

 - Your personal information is only used for the purpose for which we collect it